mydnc/Quizzes/README.md

 Screen Shots
 -----------------------------------------------------------------------------
-You can start to navigate within the program by entering the appeared choices.
+1-You can start to navigate within the program by entering the appeared choices.

 ![Main menu](screen_shots/main_menu.png)

-By entering a nickname you are ready to start the quiz.
+2-By entering a nickname you are ready to start the quiz.

 ![Entering a nickname](screen_shots/nickname.png)

-Program waits for a text format answer from you.
+3-Program waits for a text format answer from you.
 You don't have to worry about capital or small letter.

 ![Text answer](screen_shots/text_question.png)

-For True/False questions you can enter in the following formats:
+4-For True/False questions you can enter in the following formats:

     'T','t',"true" for True or 'F','f',"FALSE" for False answer.

 ![Boolean answer](screen_shots/true_false_question.png)

-For multiple choice questions program waits for a character that appears in the choices.
+5-For multiple choice questions program waits for a character that appears in the choices.

 ![Choice answer](screen_shots/multiple_choice_question.png)

-Each section contains 10 questions.
+6-Each section contains 10 questions.
 If your right answer are less than 5, then you fail the section.

 ![Section Failed](screen_shots/section_failed.png)

-If your right answers are more than 5, you can go for the next section unless it is the last section.
+7-If your right answers are more than 5, you can go for the next section unless it is the last section.

 ![Section Passed](screen_shots/section_passed.png)

-You can check the score table where you can see your nickname and the points you have got.
+8-You can check the score table where you can see your nickname and the points you have got.

 ![Score Board](screen_shots/score_table.png)

-Also you can see you result in details.
+9-Also you can see you result in details.

 ![Detailed Result](screen_shots/score_in_detail.png)